mhguo1/TRAPD/README.md

 1) Creating a SNP file
-A SNP file is a file that maps qualifying variants to each gene.
+A SNP file maps qualifying variants to each gene.
 Qualifying variants are variants that you think may be pathogenic (usually, rare protein-altering variants).
 You can create a separate SNP file for your cases and controls, or you can make the same SNP file.
 The SNP file has two columns: 1) Column 1 is your gene name, and 2) Column 2 is a comma separated list of variants assigned to that gene.
 A variant can be assigned to multiple genes.
+The header for this file is: "#GENE SNPS".

 To create the SNP file, you must have an annotated vcf from which you define your gene names.
 The vcf does not need to have any genotypes.

 python make_snp_file.py --vcffile $vcffilename --genecolname $genecol --outfile $outfilename

 Required Options
-1) --vcffile: This is a path to your vcffile: e.g., /Users/smith/dat/test.vcf.gz.
+1) -v, --vcffile: This is a path to your vcffile: e.g., /Users/smith/dat/test.vcf.gz.
 Your vcf must be gzipped or bgzipped.

-2) --outfile: This is a path to your desired outfile name: e.g., /Users/smith/dat/snp_file.txt.
-The default is "snp_file.txt"
+2) -o, --outfile: This is a path to your desired outfile name: e.g., /Users/smith/dat/snp_file.txt.
+The default is "snpfile.txt"

 3) --genecolname: This is a field within the INFO field of your vcf telling the script which gene that variant belongs to.
 For SNPEFF, this is typically SNPEFF_GENENAME.
 If you used VEP to annotate your vcf (see Step 0), you must supply the --vep option below, and you'll use the column name within the CSQ field for VEP (usually "genename" or the like).